BjornL1/balance-stock/README.md

 ### Testing User Stories from (UX) Section
 -  As a user I am interested in the website's purpose and interested in testing the basic function.
   - The site has a clear structure and the data is entered in steps explained at the starting page.
-  - When ending a session the site will display the latest sales in the program which enables the user to follow how data is added to the sheets directly in the program envirnoment.
+  - When ending a session the site will display the latest sales in the program which enables the user to follow how data is added to the sheets directly in the program environment.

 - As a user I am understanding how results are affected by adding multiple rows of data.
-  - The user can monitor the results in the gpsread sheet actively and follow the different steps how the critical level is updated and then also being able to compare how the data is updated after sales are added for all sheets.
+  - The user can monitor the results in the gpsreadsheet actively and follow the different steps how the critical level is updated and then also being able to compare how the data is updated after sales are added for all sheets.
   - The user will be displayed a value of the critical level if the user answers yes to add more sales data in a session, this will make it clear which critical level is used for each session.